mkollaro/small-gpu-rendering-examples/README.md

 # Small GPU rendering examples

+**WARNING:** This repository has been moved to [01org/small-gpu-rendering-examples](https://github.com/01org/small-gpu-rendering-examples), you can find the latest version there.

 Pieces of C++ and OpenGL code for learning and experimenting.
 Some of the code was created with the help of the tutorial on https://open.gl.